 Alfalfa can be used therapeutically for treating:

-• Ulcers (contains U factor found to cure ulcers in test animals)
+- Ulcers (contains the U factor found to cure ulcers in test animals)

-• (Contains natural fluoride, unlike the fluoride that is a by-product of aluminum manufacturing that is poisonous)
+- (Contains natural fluoride, unlike the fluoride that is a by-product of aluminum manufacturing, which is poisonous)